drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### "All-in-one", sensor and controller on a single board.
 The single board device, with sensor, electronics and controller all on one board, offers similar performance in terms of linearity to the two board system, but with 12 bit precision (and fewer parts) using the on-board analog input of the T4.

-The component costs are currently $22, plus  TCD1304 and Teensy, $30 and $24, plus tariffs as applicable.
-We generally assemble this in house.
+The component costs are currently $22 plus TCD1304 and Teensy, $30 and $24.
+We generally assemble this one in house.

 <p align="center">
 <img src="Images/TCD1304-all-in-one-top_bottom.jpg" width="75%">